MicrosoftDocs/azure-stack-docs/azure-stack/operator/aks-add-on.md

 To install, you will need to have the VM extensions, the AKS base image, a plan and offer to your users, and enable multi-tenancy for your Azure Stack Hub.
 AKS clusters can only be created in the user environment.

 > [!IMPORTANT]
-> Azure Kubernetes Service on Azure Stack Hub, currently in PREVIEW, is being discontinued and will not become GA.
+> Azure Kubernetes Service on Azure Stack Hub, currently in preview, is being discontinued and will not become GA.
 See [AKS Engine](../user/azure-stack-kubernetes-aks-engine-overview.md) for a Kubernetes solution on Azure Stack Hub.
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 > [!NOTE]